 Leicester City Council

-Leicester’s current Culture 2016 programme supports partners to develop, coordinate and promote new artist-led activities and commissions associated with the City Festival and Diwali Leicester during 2016.
-Culture 2016 will fund arts organisations to deliver artist-led activities and commissions supporting the City Festival and Diwali Leicester during 2016.
-These activities will engage local communities and showcase Leicester’s rich and varied arts scene to residents and visitors alike.
+Leicester City Council are committed to helping partners to develop, coordinate and promote new artist-led activities and commissions associated with the City Festival and Diwali Leicester until 2019/20.
+Leicester will fund arts organizations to deliver artist-led activities and commissions supporting the City Festival and Diwali Leicester.
+Leicester aims to bring the arts to people’s doorsteps making it as accessible as possible, with the aim of engaging local, under represented communities and showcasing Leicester’s rich and varied arts scene to residents and visitors alike.

 Contact: Robert Snart, Senior Festivals & Events Officer